ricardobalk/ricardobalk.nl/src/index.md

 heroText:
   - Ricardo Balk
-  - Digital Designer & Front-end Developer
+  - Web Developer
-  - Creative • Passionate • Exploring
+  - User-Centered Design • Clean Code • Modern Stacks

 polaroidImage:
-  caption: Photo of me in 2015
+  caption: ''
   path: /assets/img/content/home/ricardo.webp

 process:
-  title: Pleasant, User-Centered Web Apps.
+  title: User-Centered Approach.
-  subtitle: Design • Prototype • Test • Enhance • Build • Deliver
+  subtitle: Research • Analysis • Design • Build • Testen • Improve
   text:
-    - I design and develop web-based applications empowering users to achieve their goals in an easy, effective and pleasant way.
-I design according to the Design Thinking method, keeping users closely involved during the design process.
+    - I am a firm believer in the power of user-centered design and I always strive to create a pleasant user experience.
+In order to achieve this, I spend a lot of time researching and understanding my users and their needs.
+I believe that by focusing on the user and their needs, we can create products that are both functional and visually appealing, that will ultimately lead to a better user experience.
-    - During development, I follow the principles of Atomic Design and use the latest web technologies available. such as Vue.js, Angular and React.
+    - When it comes to development, I follow the principles of Atomic Design.
+This methodology helps me to create consistent, modular and reusable components that can be easily assembled into larger, more complex interfaces.
+Additionally, I am a strong advocate of the mobile-first approach.
+I believe that mobile devices are now the primary way that people access the web and that a good mobile experience is the foundation of a good web experience.
   image:
     path: /assets/img/content/home/computer.webp
     description: Laptop computer showing the design and development process